 Pathway of Hope Case Management Services

 Families with a child under age 18, who want to work more closely with a Salvation Army case manager, can do so through the Pathway of Hope.
 The family, along with the case manager, decide upon goals that will help increase stability and self sufficiency for the family.
 The family will identify an action plan and steps to be taken to improve their current situation, whether that involves housing, budgeting, parenting, education, health or spirituality.
 The case manager will help connect the family to Salvation Army services as well as community resources.
 The case manager and the family will meet regularly for up to six months to accomplish these longer term goals.
 For further information on the Pathway of Hope, please call (920) 593-2379.

 Individuals or families may receive rental assistance to help avoid eviction or to provide first month’s rent, when moving out of a shelter or homeless situation.
 The amount of rental assistance provided is based on household size and the household must have income to be able to pay the rent in the next months.
 Assistance is provided via a voucher to the landlord.

 This assistance is generally available beginning sometime in May, until funds run out each year.
 This assistance is provided in order to help households avoid utility disconnection or to assist with re-connection.
-Households must be referred by Brown County Human Services and have the disconnection notice papers.
+Once Brown County Human Services is out of all available funding sources for energy assistance, St. Vincent DePaul or The Salvation Army may be able to assist without a referral form.
 Utility assistance is provided on a walk-in basis in the afternoons.
 Assistance is provided via a voucher to WPS.